seco/ae-to-json/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

+The purpose of this module is to have one After Effects JSX (After Effects JS) script to:
-will export an After Effects project as a JSON object
+- Export After Effects files as JSON like Objects
+- Standardize After Effects to JSON Exporters
+- Keep the exporter separate from renderer
+- Create a platform on which renderers can be built on top of
+- Have proper unit tests to catch breaking changes in After Effects (one failure point vs many failure points)

 ## Usage

 [![NPM](https://nodei.co/npm/ae-to-json.png)](https://www.npmjs.com/package/ae-to-json)

-## Exported Format
+## High Level Exported Format

 ```javascript
 {